 Additional Physical Activity Opportunities.
 Teachers and staff are encouraged to integrate physical activity into the academic curriculum where appropriate.
-Additionally, IDEA will offer appropriate training and other activities annually to employees to promote enjoyable, lifelong physical activity for IDEA employees and students; schools shall do the same.
+Additionally, IDEA will offer appropriate training and other activities annually to employees to promote enjoyable, lifelong physical activity and wellness for both IDEA employees and students; schools shall do the same.

 Communication with Parents.
 Schools will encourage parents to support their children's participation, to be active role models, and to include physical activity in family events.
 Additionally, schools shall include parents in before- and after-school programs involving physical activity, when appropriate.
+Schools will provide information about physical education and other school-based physical activity opportunities available before, during, and after the school day.
+Schools will also share results of FitnessGram3 twice a year, pre-test and post-test, with parents.